damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

   - **Comments:**

       * Machining sequence should define for the manufacturing of each part.
       * Process parameters are all those parameters that are inherent to any machining operation and should have a suitable finite value to smooth and efficient removal of materials.
+      * Manufacturing standard file formats support some of the manufacturing processes and the surface geometry of a design without the possibility of modification.

 ```
 What does include the documentation of manufacturing sequences and instructions?